-#1 Updated by MayImilae about 4 years ago
+#1 Updated by MayImilae over 5 years ago

 Unfortunately, the way the GUI currently is, any shortcuts added to the toolbar apply to all users, without any possible customization!
 As long as that is the case, anything we consider for the toolbar has to be weighed on how it will affect all users, positive and negative.

 Personally, I believe that this is a poor choice for the toolbar, at least the uncustomizable one we have now.
 To my knowledge, most users do not interact with the hotkey menu at all, and if they do, they edit the hotkeys to change what they want and then leave it alone (as is intended).
 The toolbar shortcuts are for things most users will use a lot, or things we very much need them to discover (like graphics settings, paths, etc).
 I do not think this qualifies. :/ And I think the increased discoverability of a relatively advanced option would not be good for the bulk of Dolphin's userbase.

 Of course, if the GUI is changed to allow customizable toolbar shortcuts, I'd be perfectly fine with this as a non-default toolbar shortcut option!

 #2 Updated by Lucario over 5 years ago

 I am aware this will apply change to all users.
 Without knowing how many people want this changes we can't tell for sure unless we make up poll for it.
 Sounds good?